zach-ko/ecs163-24w/README.md

 ## Instructors and Office Hours
 * Instructor: [Dongyu Liu](https://dongyu.tech/)
 * Teaching Assistant: Jessica
-* TA Office Hours: TBD
+* TA Office Hours: Kemper 3106

 ## Course Description
 In this class, you will learn about information visualization  (InfoVis) techniques and their applications in a variety of fields.
 Through lectures and doing homework assignments and projects, you should expect to be able to: